mlde/neodymium/README.md

-Selected background wallpapers for MLDE.
+Selected desktop wallpapers for MLDE.
 Various components of MLDE may link to some of these wallpapers.

 # Get it